Killian-fal/mfa-spring-authorization-server/README.md

 This project is a simple example of how to implement MFA in a Spring Authorization Server.
 If you want to know more about the project, how to implement it and the research, you can read the [PROJECT.md](PROJECT.md) file.

+## Does the solution work with an classic Spring Security application without Spring Authorization Server?

+The answer is yes!
+Since Spring Authorization Server is based on Spring Security and the solution is implemented before the OAuth2 process, it can be fully implemented in a regular Spring Security project.

 ## How to run the project ?

 Else, you can run the project on your own machine.
 You can use the following command.